 Federal laws known as the Individuals with Disabilities Education Act and Section 504 of the Rehabilitation Act of 1973 guarantee children with disabilities a free and appropriate public education in the least restrictive environment.
 Students with epilepsy may be eligible for services under the category of Otherwise Health Impaired.

-The Individualized Educational Program is a process that results in a document, the individualized education plan (IEP), which guides the student’s education.
+The Individualized Educational Program is a process that results in a document, the IEP, which guides the student’s education.
 This means parents and educators work together to make an educational plan that provides supports, services, accommodations and modifications that are individualized for the student.
-These supports and services are designed to help the student learn within the general educational curriculum along with other students.
+These supports and services are designed to help the student learn the general educational curriculum along with other students.

 Is there some technology that can help my child?